JohnCoates/Aerial/Documentation/FAQs.md

 <hr>

-## Where is tvOS 11 and 12?
+<h2> Where is tvOS 11 and 12?</h2>

 All the videos are still available in Aerial, don't worry!

-The screen savers generated in tvOS 11 and 12 used to be available in Aerial 1.8 (and earlier).
-Starting in Aerial 2.0, tvOS 11 and 12 were removed as they contain the same videos that are in the tvOS 13 collection.
-This simplification means that only tvOS 10 and tvOS 13 videos are shown in the selector.
+Aerial 2.0 takes advantage of the latest available videos from tvOS. tvOS 11 and 12 are not shown as tvOS 13 actually contains these videos!

+tvOS 10 videos support <b>1080p</b> quality while tvOS 13 can support <b>4K</b> and <b>4K HDR</b> videos.
+You can still play videos from tvOS 13 in <b>1080p</b> as well.

 <img width="150" alt="tvOS" src="https://user-images.githubusercontent.com/18543749/90963789-e2348780-e488-11ea-859f-8a01dfa8d3fb.png">

 <hr>

-## I have more technical questions...
+<h2> I have more technical questions...</h2>

 This FAQ was made largely to help those who are new to Aerial and GitHub.
-If you have more technical questions you need answered, please visit our Additional Documentation avaialble [here](https://github.com/JohnCoates/Aerial/tree/master/Documentation#welcome-to-aerials-documentation)
+If you have more technical questions you need answered, please visit our Additional Documentation avaialble <a href="https://github.com/JohnCoates/Aerial/tree/master/Documentation#welcome-to-aerials-documentation">here</a>